sccn/relica/README.md

 The RELICA window **Help** button will display the RELICA (*pop\_relica.m)* function help message, which lists all available options.

-### Example: running RELICA locally.
+### Example 1: running RELICA locally.
-In the test case example (shown below), we select the ICA method BEAMICA (implementing non-extended Infomax, but quite fast) and set the number of bootstrap decompositions to 100 (default value is 50).
+In the test case example (shown below), we select  ICA method BEAMICA (implementing non-extended Infomax, but quite fast) and set the number of bootstrap decompositions to 100 (default value is 50).
 We set the RELICA results folder to be the data folder ( *../eeglab/sample_data/*).
 We leave the other selections to use their default values.

 <img src="./images/relica_gui1_example1.jpg" width="400">

-### Example: running RELICA using NSG.
+### Example 2: running RELICA using NSG.
 The lengthiest step in RELICA is performing the initial and repeated bootstrap ICA decompositions.
 If the dataset is large (and/or the number of bootstraps specified is large), this process may be lengthy.
 However, this section of the process is parallelized, allowing RELICA to take good advantage of the HPC resources made available to EEGLAB users by NSG.
 We have included Open EEGLAB Portal code in RELICA to allow users to perform this computationally costly portion of the RELICA algorithm via NSG.
 This processing is managed from the same *pop\_relica* window shown above.

 To perform RELICA computation in NSG **you must have an NSG account** and have the EEGLAB plug-in nsgportal already installed in your computer.
 See the [*nsgportal* wiki](https://github.com/sccn/nsgportal/wiki) for more details.
 Once the nsgportal plug-in is installed on your computer, and the NSG credentials and settings are set, you can easily perform the RELICA bootstrap decompositions via NSG by checking the *pop\_relica* window checkbox **Compute on NSG**.
-Additional NSG parameters, including requested running time and custom *jobID*, can be set in the edit window **NSG options**.
+Additional NSG parameters, including requested maximum run time (<=48 hours) and custom *jobID* name, can be set in the edit window **NSG options**.
 For more options, see the *pop\_relica* help message (using **Help**).
 To run RELICA with the selected settings, press  **OK**.
 If no custom *jobID* is provided as an NSG option, *pop\_relica* will assign a jobID consisting on the prefix '*relicansg\_*' followed by six random digits (such as: *relicansg\_123456*).
 This jobID will be shown in the MATLAB command window when the NSG job is issued.
 To track the status of the job, see the *pop\_nsg* window; locate your job there using the jobID assigned to your RELICA job.

 ## Retrieving RELICA results
 There are three ways to access the RELICA output:

-1.* Following local computation:* In the same EEGLAB session in which RELICA was run, RELICA results will be stored in the EEG structure subfield EEG.etc.RELICA
+1.***Following local computation:*** In the same EEGLAB session in which RELICA was run, RELICA results will be stored in the EEG structure subfield EEG.etc.RELICA
-2. *Loading a saved RELICA computation:* To load RELICA results file information into the EEG structure of the currently loaded dataset, select EEGLAB menu item **Tools > RELICA > Load RELICA from disk** and then select the *RELICA.mat* file corresponding to the loaded dataset.
+2. *Loading the RELICA results:* To load RELICA results file information into the EEG structure of the currently loaded dataset, select EEGLAB menu item **Tools > RELICA > Load RELICA from disk** and then select the *RELICA.mat* file corresponding to the loaded dataset.
-3. *Following NSG-assisted computation:* If the **Compute on NSG** option was selected in the RELICA window and the resulting NSG job its complete (learn how to check its status [here](https://github.com/sccn/nsgportal/wiki/nsgportal-graphical-user-interface:-pop_nsg)), use the *jobID* of your RELICA job to retrieve its results.
+3. ***Following NSG-assisted computation:*** If the **Compute on NSG** option was selected in the RELICA window and the resulting NSG job its complete (learn how to check its status [here](https://github.com/sccn/nsgportal/wiki/nsgportal-graphical-user-interface:-pop_nsg)), use the *jobID* of your RELICA job to retrieve its results.
 For example, if the selected (custom) RELICA *jobID* were *relicatest_data* you may execute the following code from the MATLAB command window.
 ```>> EEG = pop_relica('relicatest_data');```
 After performing any of these steps, the RELICA results of your job will be stored in the EEG data structure subfield *EEG.etc.RELICA*.

 ## Visualizing RELICA results